9 Best Whale Watching Tours in Reykjavik

 • Means of transportation: the tour starts by bus, from your place of accommodation, to the port.
 From there on you will embark on a cruise.
 To go to the other sites of tourist interest you will go by equipped bus.

-If you don't know what to do in Reykjavik in the summer and want to have a truly unforgettable experience, I recommend taking a midnight sun whale watching tour.
-One of the best things about this experience is that you will be able to see large numbers of these marine species in the dim but sufficient light of the Icelandic summer midnight.
+If you don't know what to do in Reykjavik in summer and want to have a truly unforgettable experience, I recommend you to take a midnight sun whale watching tour.
+One of the best things about this experience is that you will be able to see large numbers of these marine species under the dim but sufficient light of the Icelandic summer midnight.

 One of the things that will surprise you the most during this tour is the tranquility of the sea at night.
 In addition, the sun, which never completely hides, will help you to see the different marine species that abound in the open sea.
 During the experience you will have access to an audiovisual that will teach you interesting details about the marine life in this area of the planet.